shahtab123/newcomfy2/README.md

 ## Quick Start

 This repository contains RunPod serverless workflows for image and video generation using ComfyUI.
+The handler supports batch processing for generating multiple images or videos in a single request.

 ## Available Workflows